artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ---
 ## Exercises about the Pipelined processor
 We next provide a selection of the exercises about the Pipelined processor.
 You can find more exercises in the following sheet: [ExercisesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems7.pdf) (remember that you can find all the solutions at [FC2-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2.html)).

+In order to be able to complete these exercises, you will need to analyze the performance metrics.
+For that purpose, look at the following presentation from slide 52 to slide 54: [SlidesModule6-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema6-imprimible.pdf) (also available in English at: [SlidesModule6-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module6.pdf)).

+Moreover, you will be asked to draw the pipeline diagram.
+For that purpose, look at the following presentation from slide 41 to slide 42: [SlidesModule7-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema7-imprimible.pdf) (also available in English at: [SlidesModule7-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf)).

 ### Exercise 4
 The following code is executed in Ripes: